octokit/webhooks/README.md

 };
 ```

-**⚠️ Caution ⚠️**: Webhooks Types are expected to be used with [`strictNullChecks` option](https://www.typescriptlang.org/tsconfig#strictNullChecks) in your `tsconfig`.
-If you don't have this option enabled, there's the possibility you get `never` as the inferred type in some use cases.
+**⚠️ Caution ⚠️**: Webhooks Types are expected to be used with the [`strictNullChecks` option](https://www.typescriptlang.org/tsconfig#strictNullChecks) enabled in your `tsconfig`.
+If you don't have this option enabled, there's the possibility that you get `never` as the inferred type in some use cases.
 See [#395](https://github.com/octokit/webhooks/issues/395) for details.

 ## How it works